Writing Tips & Resources

 • How to: Automatic Table of Contents

-This video will show you how to insert an automatic and interactive Table of Contents in to your Word document.
+This video will show you how to insert an automatic and interactive Table of Contents into your Word document.

 more How to: Automatic Table of Contents